-As at 31 March 2023, the Council had a trade debtors' balance of \pounds 12.04m.
+As at 31 March 2024, the Council had a trade debtors' balance of $\pounds$ 23.81m.
 The impairment for doubtful debts figure is based on applying a percentage to the outstanding balance which varies depending on how long the debt has been outstanding.
-If collection rates were to deteriorate, a doubling of the percentage used to calculate the impairment for general debts would require an additional £1.51m to be set aside as an allowance.
+If collection rates were to deteriorate, a doubling of the percentage used to calculate the impairment for general debts would require an additional $\pounds$ 1.29m to be set aside as an allowance.

 Additional allowances are also made for several other debts, in particular Housing Benefits, Business Rates and Council Tax.
-These totalled £4.42m as at 31 March 2023.
-Doubling the percentage used to calculate these debts would require an additional £2.41m to be set aside.
+These totalled £4.77m as at 31 March 2024.
+Doubling the percentage used to calculate these debts would require an additional £2.35m to be set aside.

 The impairment allowances held are based on historic experience and success rates experienced in collection.
-There has been insufficient evidence so far to suggest that allowances should be increased upwards for the impact of inflation on the economy.